-STRATEGIC PLAN UPDATE AUGUST 2013
+STRATEGIC PLAN UPDATE OCTOBER 2012

 Goal 1.
 The Statewide System for Vision Services, in collaboration with other service providers, shall increase the availability and participation in intense services in regions of the state.
 Accountability Measure.
 Trend data on the availability and participation in regional services to meet the expanded core curriculum needs of students who are blind or visually impaired.
 Target.
 All students will have an opportunity to access regional services for needs in the expanded core curriculum, as based on needs assessment and Individual Education Programs.
-There was more than an 11% increase in participation and a 12% increase in unduplicated count occurred from the prior year.
-Each year of implementation participation in extended learning has increased by double digits.
-Events were held in eight of nine AEAs and are planned for all nine.
-The focus will continue to be to increase access in regions of the state where opportunities are limited, to increase more unduplicated student count participation, and to plan for integration of Goal 2.
-The Statewide System for Vision Services shall develop and implement a process for determining and meeting the full continuum of service needs including the long term residential needs of students who are blind or visually impaired. extended learning into regional programs.
+More than a 20% increase in participation occurred from the prior year.
+Events were held in seven of the nine AEAs although events were planned for all nine.
+The Statewide System will continue to increase access in regions of the state where opportunities are limited and to increase unduplicated student count participation.
+Goal 2.
+The Statewide System for Vision Services shall develop and implement a process for determining and meeting the full continuum of service needs including the long term residential needs of students who are blind or visually impaired.
 Accountability Measure.
 Trend data on the number of students requiring a long term residential component with a decrease in number and length of stay.
-Target .
+Target.
 By September 2012, a process will be in place and working effectively, as measured by Individual Education Program goals and services being meet, for meeting the full continuum of service needs including the long term residential needs of students who are blind or visually impaired.
-The process was implemented more than a year before the target date and has been operational for two years.
-Students are being served effectively; the process has been used with a small number of students to date.
-During the last year, one student was placed out-of-state and two others' needs were met by modifying their IEPs.
-Regional program planning is examining statewide access to a full continuum of services.
+The process was developed more than a year before the target date and has been operational for 12 months.
+Students are being served well and the process has been used effectively with a small number of students.
+The Feasibility Study and Planning Committee is examining statewide access to a full continuum of services.